-Here are some wonderful books that I would like to personally recommend to you.
+Here are some wonderful books that we would like to personally recommend to you.

 We have made it easy to buy these books by creating links through Amazon, which usually offers the best price and is a reliable and secure bookseller.